Jebel Shayib: Overview

 Sheikh Hamdullah's tomb

-Sheikh Hamdullah was a tribesman of the Ababda, who occupied these rugged mountains many centuries ago, before the Maaza arrived from Arabia.
+Sheikh Hamdullah was a leader of the Ababda; a tribe who occupied these rugged mountains many centuries ago, before the Maaza arrived from Arabia.
 From place names to legends, abandoned campsites, old fireplaces and tombs like this, relics of the Ababda are found across the region today.
 Although the Ababda occupy the deeper, more southerly regions of the Red Sea Mountains, from Quseir down towards Egypt's border with Sudan, some still visit Sheikh Hamdullah's tomb today to make sacrifices.
 The tomb stands in the sweeping spaces of the El Graygar plain.
 It is one possible starting point for ascending Jebel Abu Abid and can be visited on lowland circuit hikes around Jebel Shayib, or between the plains of El Graygar and Um Anfia.

 Um Dalfa is a small spring marking the beginning and end of the Red Sea Mountain Trail.
-Water is found in two small pools, which have for millennia sustained nomads and travellers.
+Water is found in two small pools, which have for millennia sustained nomads and travellers in these deserts.
 A cluster of Bedouin homes stands around Um Dalfa today, along with a graveyard.
 It is easy to access from Hurghada and is a popular tourist spot, but few people venture into the mountains on its doorstep.
 Hikes feel adventurous and remote, with a mix of walking and scrambling and beautiful views to Jebel Shayib.
-A good day hike and scramble traverses rugged mountains between Um Dalfa and Wadi Abu Eren, returning over a high pass which gazes out to the Red Sea, and the foreboding pinnacles of Jebel Kalahaya, before descending to Wadi Abu Zagat and Um Dalfa.
+A good day hike circuit traverses rugged mountains between Um Dalfa and Wadi Abu Eren, returning over a high pass which gazes out to the Red Sea and the pinnacles of Jebel Kalahaya, before descending to Wadi Abu Zagat and Um Dalfa.